Codeception/Codeception/docs/04-FunctionalTests.md

 You have a functional testing suite in the `tests/functional` directory.
 To start, you need to include one of the framework modules in the suite configuration file: `tests/functional.suite.yml`.
-Below we provide simple instructions for setting up functional tests with some of the most popular PHP frameworks.

 ### Symfony